-We expect to use the net proceeds from this offering and the concurrent common stock offering for the following purposes: the development of VEN 307 through a second pivotal Phase III trial of VEN 307 in anal fissures, which began in the fourth quarter of 2012; operating expenses in connection with the development of VEN 307; working capital; and general corporate purposes.
-See "Use of Proceeds" beginning on page S-26.
+We expect to use the net proceeds from this offering and the concurrent Series A Preferred Stock offering for the following purposes: the development of VEN 307 through a second pivotal Phase III trial of VEN 307 in anal fissures, which began in the fourth quarter of 2012; operating expenses in connection with the development commercialization of VEN 307; working capital; and general corporate purposes.
+See "Use of Proceeds" beginning on page S-25.